AlaYousef/drf-api-pp5/README.md

 ### Profile Page
  * Profile page contains informations about the profile owner such as numer of posts, number of users that the owner follow and number of followers that follows this owner.
- * In addition to, this page contains all the posts that the profile owner was created.
+ * In addition to, this page contains all the posts that the profile owner has created.

 ![Profile Page](documentation/readme_images/profile-page.png)<br><br>